uc-cdis/gen3-helm/docs/local-observability.md

   --timeout=180s
 ```

-Grafana comes with Prometheus, Tempo, and Loki datasources already provisioned, so there is
+Grafana comes with Prometheus, Tempo, Loki, and Pyroscope datasources already provisioned, so
-nothing to wire up by hand.
+there is nothing to wire up by hand.

 # Step 2.
 Deploy Alloy